 There are many actors who have put the call to serve their country before their acting careers.
-This was most notable during the Second World War but has occurred in every war since.
-Following the 9/11 attacks in New York City, Adam Driver enlisted in the US Marine Corps, with the aim of serving in Iraq.
+This was most notable during the Second World War, and has occurred in every conflict since.
+Following the September 11th attacks, Adam Driver enlisted in the US Marine Corps, with the aim of serving in Iraq.

-Adam Driver turned 18 just two months after 9/11 and immediately joined the Marine Corps.
-He wanted to be put to work for his country and test his limits, physically; he didn’t want an easy position.
-After completing boot camp, he was assigned to Weapons Company, 1st Battalion, 1st Marine Regiment, 1st Marine Division at Camp Pendleton, California as an 81 MM mortarman.
+Adam Driver turned 18 just two months after 9/11 and immediately enlisted in the US Marine Corps.
+He wanted to be put to work for his country and test his limits; he didn’t want an easy position.
+After completing boot camp, he was assigned to Weapons Company, 1st Battalion, 1st Marine Regiment, 1st Marine Division at Camp Pendleton, California as an 81 mm mortarman.

 “Over time, all of the political and personal bravado that led me to the military dissolved.
 And, for me, the Marine Corps became synonymous with my friends.”